 Postdoctoral Fellow at Columbia University

 I am a postdoctoral fellow in the Data Science Institute at Columbia.
-My research develops statistical models and computational methods to analyze modern large-scale data in political science, sociology, and genetics, among other fields in the social and natural sciences.
+My research develops statistical models and computational methods to analyze modern large-scale data in political science, economics, and genetics, among other fields in the social and natural sciences.

 At Columbia, I work with David Blei and Donald Green on conducting and analyzing large-scale digital field experiments to assess the causal effects of friend-to-friend organizing on voter turnout in US elections.
 I also work more generally with David Blei’s lab on core topics in probabilistic machine learning, approximate Bayesian inference, and causal inference, with Donald Green's lab on other get-out-the-vote field experiments, and (more recently) with Shipra Agrawal, Roxana Geambasu, and Jeannette Wing on algorithmic fairness and differential privacy.